 Since the HairMax Lasercomb first became popular a decade ago, a number of new laser products and contraptions have entered the market.
 Among these include the Revian Red cap for hair growth.

 The Theradome (released in 2013) was the first one that received as much publicity.
 As of 2020, they now have two models that are discussed further below.
 More product details and historical information can be seen on the FAQ page on the company website.
-Also see their Instagram page and their Facebook page for regular updates.
+Also see their Instagram page, their Facebook page and their Twitter/X page for regular updates.

 Low-Level Laser Hair Growth Popularity